FAQs

 What tariffs apply to New Zealand goods exported to the US?

-For details of what tariffs apply to any product/ tariff line, refer to the Tariff Finder(external link).
+For full details of which tariffs apply to any product / tariff line, refer to:

 Any information you feel comfortable sharing on how your business is impacted is valuable to us.
 Please get in touch to share this information, ask questions or share your views by emailing us.exports@mfat.govt.nz

-- Some products are currently exempt from any additional tariffs, due to ongoing investigations under section 232 of the Trade Expansion Act of 1962, listed here(external link):
+• Some products are currently exempt from any additional tariffs, due to ongoing investigations under Section 232 of the Trade Expansion Act of 1962(external link), listed here(external link):

 What is tariff stacking?